jvzonlab/OrganoidTracker/_sources/AUTOMATIC_TRACKING.md.txt

 In step 5 a set of filtered high-confidence tracks is produced.
 You can choose to analyze these further.
 Generally for many application, manual corrections are not needed.
 * If you want to quantify a fluorescence reporter you can take long tracks (`Edit` -> `Manually change data` -> `Batch deletion` -> `Delete short lineages`) and work from there.
 * If you want to quantify tissue flows flawless trajectories are often overkill.
 Setting a lower probability threshold should still give you good enough data.
 * Analyzing cell cycle dynamics should be done using survival analysis ([See here for how to do this](./SURVIVAL_ANALYSIS.md)) anyway and this can deal with cells that are lost to follow up.
+So it is not a problem to use the uncorrected filtered data.